HarryR-UK/Sketchle-Desktop/README.md

 ## Instructions (How to Compile and Run)
 As this program is made in C++, CMake is used as a compilation tool.
 This allows for library paths to be found easily.
 SFMLv2.6 is automatically fetched via CMake.

+Firstly ensure you have Git installed.
+Then run `git clone https://github.com/HarryR-UK/Sketchle-Desktop/`.
+This will copy the code to your folder and you can `cd` into it for the following installation instructions.

 ### MacOS
 1. Ensure homebrew is installed (or any preferred package manager).
 This can be installed ![here](https://brew.sh/)
 2. Once homebrew is properly setup use the following commands